-NEW MICHIGAN NO-FAULT LAW: WHAT EVERY DRIVER NEEDS TO KNOW
+MICHIGAN No-Fault LAW: WHAT EVERY DRIVER NEEDS TO KNOW

 To lower notoriously high insurance premiums for Michigan drivers, the Michigan legislature made sweeping changes to the Michigan No-Fault insurance law in 2019.
-These reforms provide lower-cost options for Personal Injury Protection (PIP) medical coverage.
-They also raise the minimum liability limits for bodily injury claims for non-economic damages such as pain and suffering as well as excess economic damages that may now arise due to your choice of limited PIP medical coverage
+These reforms provide lower-cost options for Personal Injury Protection (PIP) medical coverage while raising the minimum liability limits for non-economic damages such as pain and suffering.

 Here is an overview of what you should know about the new No-Fault insurance law.